container-desktop/container-desktop/README.md

 1. Clone this repo 'git clone <https://github.com/container-desktop/container-desktop.git>'
 2. Inside the container-desktop folder run '.\build.ps1'

-## Unsupported

-* Using Docker from other WSL2 distributions is not yet supported.

 ## Credits

 Container Desktop is made possible by using the following great projects: